-Do you want to save more money each month?
+Do you want to save more money each month, such as up to 50% of your income?
 What would having that extra savings mean for you?

 Would you be able to pay off debt faster?
 Save for a down payment on a home?
 Take that vacation you’ve been dreaming about?

 I recently read an article that said 65% of Americans save little or nothing.
 Only 16% of survey respondents said that they save more than 15% of what they make, which many financial experts generally recommend.

 Just a few years ago, I use to struggle with saving money because I was an overspender.
 But once my boyfriend and I started talking about going back to school (which we did), getting married (which we’re planning now) and making other big plans for our future, that’s when I knew I needed to develop healthier spending habits so we could reach our goals.